clarking/littlesmalltalk/README.md

 # Little Smalltalk

-This contains the implementations of A Little Smalltalk from the former "A Little Smalltalk" project.
-I'm not actively working on any of these now, but keep the sources here to help keep this historical system from being lost.
+Archive for implementations of "A Little Smalltalk" from the former "A Little Smalltalk" project.

+This repository is not in active development, only sources have been kept here in branches to help this historical system from being lost.

 # Versions